Multi-Tier-Cloud/hash-lookup/README.md

 Config is a json file of this format:
 ```
 {
-    "PerfConf": {
-        "Perf": {
-            "SoftReq": {
+    "NetworkSoftReq": {
         "RTT": int(milliseconds)
     },
-            "HardReq": {
+    "NetworkHardReq": {
         "RTT": int(milliseconds)
-            }
-        }
-    }
+    },
+    "CpuReq": int,
+    "MemoryReq": int,

     "DockerConf": {
-        "From": string(base docker image; defaults to ubuntu:16.04)
+        "From": string(base docker image; defaults to ubuntu:16.04),
         "Copy": [
             [string(local src path), string(image dst path)]
-        ]
+        ],
         "Run": [
             string(command)
-        ]
+        ],
-        "Cmd": string(command to run your microservice)
+        "Cmd": string(command to run your microservice),
-        "ProxyClientMode": bool(true to run proxy in client mode, false for service mode)
+        "ProxyClientMode": bool(true to run proxy in client mode, false for service mode; defaults to false)
     }

-    "AllocationReq": {
-        "RTT": int(milliseconds)
 }
-}
 ```
-PerfConf defines performance requirements passed to the proxy, used when the proxy selects microservices to connect to.
+NetworkSoftReq and NetworkHardReq are performance requirements passed to the proxy, used when the proxy selects microservices to connect to.
 DockerConf defines instructions for building the docker image for your microservice.
 They mostly translate to dockerfile directives.
-AllocationReq defines performance requirements needed to allocate a new instance of this microservice.
+For examples, see registry-cli/add-test.

 ### Get command
 ```